aashish157/New-House-Price-Prediction/README.md

 # New House Price Prediction

-A Linear Regression ML model to predict the monetary value of a new house
+A Linear Regression ML model to predict the monetary value of a new house.
+Boston house price dataset was used in developing this project.
+Linear regression is a supervised machine learning algorithm which outputs a linear relation between a dependent and an independent variable.
+In this project the target attribute 'price' is the dependent variable and feature 'LSTAT' is the independent variable

 ## Getting Started